Knowledge Hub / A Borrower’s Guide to Student Loan Certification

 Obtaining student loan certification is a mandatory step for borrowers and must be completed before your school receives your student loan funds.
 During student loan certification, your school may be asked to verify the following enrollment details:

-In the case of private student loans, a Private Education Loan Applicant Self-Certification form becomes necessary.
+If you’re borrowing private student loans, you’ll need to complete a Private Education Loan Applicant Self-Certification form.
 This form includes borrower-protection language, outlines the option to submit a FAFSA (Free Application for Federal Student Aid), and clarifies how obtaining a private loan may impact your other financial aid awards.
-The self-certification step serves as a means for your lender to gather pertinent information about your enrollment status and the financial assistance you have received.
-By completing this step, you ensure that your lender is equipped with accurate details to proceed with the loan disbursement process.
+The self-certification step serves as a means for your lender to gather pertinent information about your enrollment status and the financial assistance you’ve received.
+By completing this step, you ensure your lender is equipped with accurate details to proceed with the loan disbursement process.

 Why Do Lenders Need Student Loan Certification?